 Any other things that you would like to say about your course?

-The course at London met offers great opportunities to gain hands-on experience on real networking equipment, something that otherwise you would not get to do.
+The course at London Met offers great opportunities to gain hands-on experience on real networking equipment, something that otherwise you would not get to do.
 Even as a network admin, a company would never let you jump onto a device and start playing around with config on a live network!
 This is where the course at London Met adds great value, as you get to build real networks from scratch and test them out.

-Currently I am working at Cisco as an associate systems engineer, and feel this would have not been possible without the support of the University.
+My career path would have not been possible without the support of the University.
 I would like to personally thank all the instructors that made this possible, especially Dr Shahram Salekzamankhani, Harry Benetatos, Dr Nicholas Ioannides and Tarik Molalign.
 Without them, I would have not achieved what I have today.